 Inclusive histories: We hope that you will be fascinated by and engage with a diversity of histories during your Brookes degree - this reading list provides a few recommendations to get you started.
 It is structured around the characteristics of the UK Equality Act and, where the list is short, that may be because a particular area of scholarship is in its infancy.
 You might like to reflect on why that is or decide to try to contribute to it yourself through independent study projects.

-Knowledge sources for inclusive curriculum: A reading list developed in collaboration with academic Sola Adelsola as part of the 'Diversifying the Curriculum' workstrand of Oxford Brookes University's PESE2 Inclusive, Multi-Modal Learning Environment project (2015 - 2017).
+Knowledge sources for inclusive curriculum: A reading list aimed at Business School staff developed in collaboration with academic Sola Adelsola as part of the 'Diversifying the Curriculum' workstrand of Oxford Brookes University's PESE2 Inclusive, Multi-Modal Learning Environment project (2015 - 2017).

 LGBTQ+ resources: List collated from recommendations by the LGBTQ+ staff forum.